wp-plugins/my-beautiful-tubes/readme.txt

 == Upgrade Notice ==

-Please upgrade immediately to enjoy the new features introduce by this latest version.
+Please upgrade immediately to enjoy the new features included in this latest version.

 == Changelog ==

+= 1.8.0 =

+* Include Facebook comment box under the video to increase video view
+* 'like video' short code has retired
+* Mouseover image feature has retired
+* Selection box has retired

 = 1.7.9 =